vallard/CiscoCloudDayLab1/README.md

 # Cisco Cloud Days Lab
-The purpose of this repository is to create labs for Metacloud environments to demonstrate continous integration and modern tools.
+The purpose of this repository is to create labs for MetaPod environments to demonstrate continous integration and modern tools.

 ## Day at a Glance